 Clinical Practice Guidelines

 APS produces a series of evidence-based clinical practice guidelines on the management of complex pain problems as a reference for providers and payers.
 The program is an ongoing comprehensive and multidisciplinary effort to develop guidelines and assure their dissemination and implementation.
 The process adheres to state-of-the-art scientific principles of guideline development and evaluation.
-APS has published eight guidelines, and in 2015 expects to publish another on post-operative pain.
+APS has published eight guidelines.

 APS members consistently rate our evidence-based guidelines among the top three most valued programs of the society.
 The Clinical Guidelines for the Use of Chronic Opioid Therapy in Chronic Noncancer Pain was one of just two guidelines evaluated in a systematic review and appraisal of guidelines for use of opioids to treat chronic pain published in the Annals of Internal Medicine.